 4191 SEMINAR IN APPLIED COMPUTING Investigation of current development in computer science by attending and giving presentations supervised by a faculty member.
 Prerequisite: upper level status.
 Fall, spring

 4300 OPERATING SYSTEMS A required course for majors.
 Introduction to operating systems, historical development, serial batch systems, multiprogramming systems, time-sharing systems, real-time systems, control programs, job control language, job management, task management, data management, interrupt handling, and concepts of telecommunication.
 Prerequisites: CSCI 2440, 3330.
 Fall.

 4310 INTRODUCTION TO SCIENTIFIC COMPUTING Topics in modeling scientific computing problem, algorithm development, numerical methods, software tools, and implementation.
-Prerequisite: CSCI 2320, MATH 1496 (formerly 1591), 3320.
+Prerequisite: CSCI 2320, MATH 1496, 3320.
 Fall or spring.

 4315 INFORMATION SECURITY This course introduces the basic concepts, principles, and the state-of-the-art technologies in the realm of computer/network security and information assurance.
 It introduces topics ranging from cryptographic techniques to trusted systems to multilevel security to network security to ethics in the computing profession.
 Students will learn fundamental concepts of security that can be applied to many traditional aspects of computer programming and computer system design.
 Prerequisite: CSCI 3300 or permission from the instructor.
 Once a year.